 Laws in 13 states—Arkansas, Connecticut, Georgia, Illinois, Maryland, Mississippi, North Carolina, Rhode Island, South Carolina, Virginia, Washington, Wyoming and West Virginia— authorize the use of school bus cameras to catch motorists who illegally pass a school bus.

+School bus camera systems record video and audio of what’s going on on the bus while allowing drivers to focus on the road.
 A typical school bus camera system consists of 2 to 8 dome or wedge specialized mobile cameras, a mobile digital video recorder, wiring harnesses, and video playback and archiving software.